circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 ## Introduction
 {: #introduction }

-Pipelines are often configured so that each time code is committed a set of tests are run.
+Pipelines are often configured so that each time code is committed, a set of tests are run.
 The more tests your project has, the longer it will take for them to complete using a single compute resource.
 To reduce this time, you can split your tests and run them across multiple, parallel-running execution environments.
 Test splitting is a great way to speed up the testing portion of your CI/CD pipeline.

 CircleCI test splitting lets you intelligently define where splits happen across a test suite: